 5 Ways to Make Cut Fruits and Vegetables Last Longer

 Storing cut fruits and vegetables in water seems counterintuitive, but it is a great way to store hardy vegetables like carrots, celery, and potatoes after they are cut.
 To prolong their freshness, always store in fresh cool water and change out the water every few days for even longer-term storage.
-Water even works to preserve guacamole’s greenness and to store cut apples.
+Water even works to keep guacamole green and to store cut apples.

 Read More: The Best Way to Keep Carrots Crisp and Fresh